Hacker0x01/docs.hackerone.com/docs/programs/locking-reports.md

 ![lock-report](https://github.com/Hacker0x01/docs.hackerone.com/blob/master/docs/programs/images/lock-report.png?raw=true)

-After a report has been locked, the hacker can no longer comment on the report, but can still request or acree to public disclosure or request mediation.
+After a report has been locked, the hacker can no longer comment on the report, but can still request or agree to public disclosure or request mediation.
 Your program team members can still comment both publicly and privately on the report.

 ![lock-report-2](https://github.com/Hacker0x01/docs.hackerone.com/blob/master/docs/programs/images/lock-report-2.png?raw=true)